gastonstat/course-policies/policy-email.md

 - Avoid emailing me to explain why you missed or will miss class.
 I don't need to know.

 - Do not email me to let me know you made a mistake in your submitted assignment.
+Please refer to the [HW policies](https://github.com/gastonstat/course-policies/blob/main/policy-hw.md).

 - Do not email me to ask for extra credit.
 Here's why:
 <https://marktomforde.com/academic/undergraduates/NoExtraCredit.html>